RoboHubEindhoven/git_workshop/docs/git_workflow.md

-# Git/Github workflow
+# Git/GitHub workflow

-This document will try to explain how we (RoboHub-Eindhoven) want to work with Git and Github.
+This document will try to explain how we (RoboHub-Eindhoven) want to work with Git and GitHub.

 ## Git
 Git is an open source version-control system.
 It keeps track of the full